retro-vault/libsdcc-z80/README.md

 with your code.

 This works in the *SDCC* realm, but if you prevent the compiler to link default *SDCC* libraries then you need to provide these special functions, and the `libsdcc-z80` does that.

+## How do I compile the libsdcc-z80?

+Use `make` command in the root directory to compile *libsdcc-z80*.
+This will build the library inside the  `build` directory and copy the binary `libsdcc-z80.lib` into the `bin` directory.

+### Can I skip the compilation?

+Yes you can.
+Latest version of precompiled library is always available in the `bin` directory.

+### Can I use custom build and bin folders?

+Yes.
+To compile this project from your project, pass absolute directories as variables `BUILD_DIR` and `BIN_DIR`.

+`make BUILD_DIR=~/myproj/build BIN_DIR=~/myproj/bin`

+## Is there a sample available?

+Check the `sample` directory!
+It contains a complete bare metal Z80 program and startup code for ZX Spectrum 48K that compiles to the `0x8000` address (data segment to `0x8100`) and uses basic `long`, `long long`, and `float` operations.

+ > A `Makefile` in this directory was deliberately stripped of all
+ > complexity so you can learn how the compilation works by reading it.

-## How to create bare metal program?
+## How do I create a bare metal program?

 First you need a startup code.
+This is a code that is executed before your C program `main()` function is called.
 By convention you should call it `crt0.s` (*the C runtime*).
-This code must prepare the layout for your C program - configure the areas, initialize static variables, set the stack pointer, and jump to your `main()` function.
+This code must prepare the layout for your C program: configure the areas, initialize static variables, set the stack pointer, and jump to your `main()` function.
 You can find an example of `crt0.s` in the `sample` folder.

-Then write your C program.
-And compile and link with **libsdcc-z80**.
-If your program is called `test.c`, here is teh compilation process that produces `test.bin`.
+Then you need to write your C program.
+When you have both, you compile and link them with **libsdcc-z80.lib**.

+ > When linking you must pass `crt0.rel` as the first linker file!

+Here is the compilation process that produces `test.bin` from `test.c`.

 ~~~z80
 # Assemble crt0.s